open-telemetry/community/projects/react-native.md

 ## Background and description

-As OpenTelemetry continues to mature around clientside instrumentation React Native poses a unique challenge.
-While the existing JS packages are sufficient for most web development in React, React Native developers often cannot use them as they are built to assume either a serverside Node environment or a clientside Browser environment.
+As OpenTelemetry continues to mature around client-side instrumentation React Native poses a unique challenge.
+While the existing JS packages are sufficient for most web development in React, React Native developers often cannot use them as they are built to assume either a server-side Node environment or a client-side Browser environment.
 In addition, while the JS layer provides a useful abstraction there are often situations where the underlying mobile devices must be taken into account to provide a complete observability picture.